mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

    };

    interface KMSProvidersTLSOptions {
-      // Map the KMS providers (by name) to a set of TLS options
+      // Map the KMS providers to a set of TLS options
-      [provider: KMSProviderName]: TLSOptionsMap;
+      [provider: KMSProvider]: TLSOptionsMap;
    };

 The ClientEncryption encapsulates explicit operations on a key vault